cybex-dev/MMM-ServiceViewer/README.md

 Here is an example configuration with description.
 Put it in the `MagicMirror/config/config.js` file:

     {
-        module: 'MMM-MQTT-Publisher',
+        module: "MMM-ServiceViewer",
-        position: 'bottom_left',
-        header: 'MQTT Publisher',
+            header: "Network Services",
+            position: "bottom_right",
             config: {
+                // groupBy: "service",
-            mqttServers: [
+                serviceTypes: [
-                {
-                    address: 'localhost',       // Server address or IP address
-                    port: '1883',               // Port number if other than default
-                    user: '',                   // Leave out for no user
-                    password: '',               // Leave out for no password
-                    publications: [             // multiple topic, notification tuples are allowed {
-                            topic: 'calender/event',                // Topic to look for
-                            notification: 'CALENDER_EVENTS'         // Broadcast data received by `CLOCK_TICK` notification.
-                        },
+                    "ssh", "device-info", "smb", "videodepth", "microphone", "openhab-server", "video-rgb", "video-depth", "speaker"
                 ]
-                },
-            ],
             }
         }
+    }

-`mqttServers` is an array, so you can add multiple servers to the same config.
-You can also use the module multiple places on the mirror/screen.
+`serviceTypes` is an array, so you can add the various services you are interested in (which is found on your local network).

 ## Configuration options